The

 Interactive

-A series of modules was to provide interactive experiences exploring the rich
+modules.
+A series of modules was to provide interactive experiences

-variety of the performing arts, including creativity, writing and language,
+exploring the rich variety of the performing arts, including creativity,

-sound, speech and music, lighting, movement, design and performance.
+writing and language, sound, speech and music, lighting, movement,

-Black Box, a 5.8 square metre space equipped with mobile catwalks and
+the Black Box, a 5.8 square metre space equipped with mobile catwalks

 Feasibility